Shotgun assembly of unlabeled Erdos-Renyi graphs: Introduction

 \section{Introduction}

-The problem of reconstructing a labeled or unlabeled random graph from vertex neighborhoods of a given radius $r$ \co{was} introduced by Mossel and Ross in \cite{MosselRoss}.
+The problem of reconstructing a labeled or unlabeled random graph from vertex neighborhoods of a given radius $r$ \co{was} introduced by Mossel and Ross in \cite{MosselRoss} and has been a subject of very active research since then.
 This problem can be viewed as an abstract form of the well studied {\it shotgun assembly} of DNA, \co{which is the problem of reconstructing DNA sequences by observing a family of short subsequences possibly corrupted by noise} (see, in particular, \cite{AMRW,MBT} for information theoretical aspects of DNA reconstruction).
 The problem of graph assembly can be viewed as a question whether the local structure of a graph contains all the information about its global structure.
-Since its introduction in \cite{MosselRoss}, some specific instances of random graph assembly have been studied in multiple works \cite{BBN, BFM, GM, M, MS, NPS, PRS}.
+Since its introduction in \cite{MosselRoss}, some specific instances of random graph assembly have been studied in works \cite{BBN, BFM, GM, M, MS, NPS, PRS, DJM, DL, GRS, JKRS}.
 The problem is closely related to the famous Graph Reconstruction Conjecture\co{, which states that for any graph $G$ with at least 3 vertices, $G$ can be uniquely reconstructed (up to an isomorphism) from the multiset of induced subgraphs of $G$ obtained by removing a single vertex from $G$ }\cite{Kelly,Bondy,Ulam}.

 Let us give a precise formulation of the problem we are considering here.
 Given two graphs $G_1$ and $G_2$ with the vertex set $[n]:=\{1,2,\dots,n\}$, we say that $G_1$ and $G_2$ are isomorphic if there is a bijective mapping $f:[n]\to[n]$ such that for every pair of indices $i\neq j$ from $[n]$, $\{i,j\}$ is an edge of $G_1$ if and only if $\{f(i),f(j)\}$ is an edge of $G_2$.
 The isomorphism is an equivalence relation which splits the set of graphs on $[n]$ into equivalence classes.
 We will refer to an equivalence class with respect to this relation as an {\it unlabeled graph on $n$ vertices}.